Ardern heads to Europe to talk war and trade

 Prime Minister Jacinda Ardern will travel to Europe on Sunday, with a packed itinerary focused on war and trade.

-She will visit Spain, Belgium, and London.
+She will visit Spain, Belgium, and the United Kingdom.
 Following her trip to Europe, Ardern will fly to Australia where ministers from the New Zealand and Australian governments will meet to discuss their various portfolios.
 Following that meeting, Ardern will travel to the Pacific Islands Forum in Fiji.

 Her first stop will be Madrid where she will attend Nato's leaders' summit.
 New Zealand is not a member of Nato, a northern hemisphere security pact, but it has been invited alongside Japan, Australia, and South Korea, as the alliance looks to strengthen connections in the Asia Pacific.

 Nato heads of government, including United States President Joe Biden and French President Emmanuel Macron, will attend.
-Ukrainian President Volodymyr Zelensky is also slated to attend the meeting, although it is not clear whether he will attend in person or via video link.
+Ukrainian President Volodymyr Zelenskyy is also slated to attend the meeting, although it is not clear whether he will attend in person or via video link.

 Perhaps careful to avoid the impression New Zealand was being dragged into alignment with Nato, Ardern stressed her appearance at the summit was a matter of coincidental timing.